julian-garrido/Size-of-HCGs-vs-CIGs/README.md

     execution is not perfect.
 But be carefull if you modify the same files, because they would be overwritten if you execute the previous workflows again.

+workflows/combineVOtables.t2flow
+    It combines votables (with the same columns) and tranforms them into ascii tables.
+For the three bands The combined tables are provided in votable and ascii formats.
+    The columns that refer to file names and paths thar were used during the execution of other workflwos, have been removed in the ascii table.

 Some of the nested workflows:

 workflows/addRowEmptyTables.t2flow: Replace and empty TableData in a VOTable by an empty row (with nulls and NaN).